Emergency services

 The local currency is the Saudi Arabian Riyal (SAR).

-When you enter or leave Saudi Arabia, declare amounts of more than SAR60,000 or equivalent.
+Declare amounts of more than SAR60,000 or equivalent per family or group when you arrive or on departure.
 This covers all forms of currency, not only cash.

-Also declare any precious metals worth more than SAR60,000.
+Declare any precious metals worth more than SAR60,000 per family or group.

-You can change Australian dollars at commercial banks and exchange bureaus.
+You can change currency at commercial banks and exchange bureaus.

 ATMs are widely available.
 Ask your bank if your cards will work in Saudi Arabia.